Vpadia717/NeuroThreads/README.md

 print("Predicted Label:", class_names[predicted_label])
 ```

-These code snippets demonstrate a test case where inference is performed on a randomly selected fashion image.
+The above code snippet demonstrates a test case where inference is performed on a randomly selected fashion image.
 The true label and predicted label are displayed.

-## Future Enhancements
+## Future Enhancements 🔮

 The NeuroThreads project can be further enhanced in the following ways:

-1. Integration with live camera feed for real-time fashion classification.
+1. Integration with a live camera feed for real-time fashion classification.
 2. Development of a user-friendly web or mobile application for fashion recognition.
 3. Extension to multi-label classification to identify combinations of clothing items.

-Contributions and suggestions for further improvements are welcome!
+Contributions and suggestions for further improvements are

+welcome!

-## License
+## License 📜

 This project is licensed under the [MIT License](LICENSE).